COS301-SE-2026/Tyto-PhishShield/docs/SRS/Software-Architecture-Specification.md

  4. Build native Outlook Add-in (Office JS API).
  5. API authenticates all enpoints before anything reaches the services.
  6. Each Microservice's database is its own and may not be accessed by another.
+ 7. The CI/CD pipeline shall automatically execute unit and integration tests on every push to the main development branches through GitHub Actions.

 ### Quality Requirements based off of [NFR](./Software_Requirements_Specification.md#non-functional-requirements)